Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 - ... on Mac

 #### Creating REST API App
 Our back end doesn't need any views.
 It's going to communicate with the front end via REST API.
-In Grails there is a special REST API profile for this kinds of apps.
+In Grails, there is a special REST API profile for these kinds of apps.
 Unfortunately, creating a REST API app from Moonshine is a little tricky.
 We need to invoke our first command straight from our OS's terminal.

 ###### Step 4
 Open up a terminal (cmd, bash, etc.)